 If you are experiencing flashbacks, intense memories of a traumatic event, heightened startle reflex or hypervigilance which are affecting your overall mood, making you avoid certain places or things, affecting sleep or your concentration for more than at least one month after the event please talk to your GP about a referral for psychological support – such as Trauma Focused Cognitive Behaviour Therapy (TF-CBT) or Eye Movement Desensitisation and Reprocessing (EMDR).

 Over time, though, most people manage to piece their life together again.
-Where there is trauma there can also be the potential for growth or Positive Gains.
-Here are some of the gains parent carers have reported:
+Where there is trauma there can also be the potential for growth or positive gains.

 1. Appreciation for the little things